kovalchuk11/taskTracker/README.md

   in the process of development.

-  Be sure that I know how to implement unresolved features.
-Unfortunately, there was not enough time for them and tests.
  I would be very grateful if you looked at the code and write me what needs to be fixed.
 Professional opinion is very important to me.